Hersha Parady

-Hersha Parady (born May 25, 1945) is an American actress best known for her role of Alice Garvey in Little House on the Prairie.
+Hersha Parady (born Betty Sandhoff; May 25, 1945 – August 23, 2023) was an American actress, best known for her role of Alice Garvey in Little House on the Prairie.

 Life and career

-Parady was born as Betty Sandhoff in Berea, Ohio and attended Berea High School.
+Parady was born as Betty Sandhoff in Berea, Ohio, and attended Berea High School.
 She began acting locally at age 14 in Cleveland area theatrical productions.
 She moved west in the early 1970s to further her acting career and landed a role opposite Jon Voight in a touring production of A Streetcar Named Desire.

 Parady began her career in television with guest-appearances in Mannix, Bearcats! and The Waltons.
 Hersha was considered to play Caroline Ingalls in Little House on the Prairie, but lost out to Karen Grassle.
-Later, in 1976 episode Journey in the Spring, Paraday played Eliza Anne Ingalls, Charles' sister-in-law.
+Later, in 1976 episode "Journey in the Spring", Parady played Eliza Anne Ingalls, Charles's sister-in-law.

-Then in 1977 she was given the role of Alice Garvey in Little House on the Prairie, which she played until 1980 when her character was killed in a fire accidentally set by Albert Ingalls.
+Then, in 1977, she was given the role of Alice Garvey in Little House on the Prairie, which she played until 1980 when her character was killed in a fire accidentally set by a boy named Clay and Albert Quinn Ingalls.
 After Little House on the Prairie, she made only rare appearances in television, including Kenan & Kel.